-Campfire accidents send thousands of people to emergency rooms each year, with young children being the most common.
-According to Annette Matherly, RN, community outreach coordinator for University of Utah Burn Center, injury often occurs when the family is setting up camp and children are left unattended.
-"Children are attracted to the fire pit, which is likely still hot from the previous campers."
-Fire pit embers can remain hot 12 to 14 hours after the fire has been put out.
+Campfire accidents send thousands of people to emergency rooms each year, with young children being the most common patient.
+According to Annette Matherly, RN, community outreach coordinator for the University of Utah Health Burn Center, injury often occurs when the family is setting up camp and children are left unattended.
+"Children are attracted to the fire pit, which is likely still hot from the previous campers," she says.
+But beware—fire pit embers can remain hot 12 to 14 hours after the fire has been put out.

-Wearing snug-fitting clothing is a good habit for cooking over stoves and campfires, too.
+Wearing snug-fitting clothing is a good habit for cooking over stoves and campfires.
 Fabrics like cotton blends, rayon, and acrylic ignite easily and burn rapidly.
 Even clothing treated to be non-flammable can, after multiple washes, become easily flammable.
-Also, the Emergency Medical Services Authority suggests wearing clothing that doesn't require wearers to pull the garment over one's head.
-"If a garment can be quickly stripped off when it catches fire, an injury will be far less severe or avoided altogether," they said.
+The Emergency Medical Services Authority suggests wearing clothing that doesn't require wearers to pull the garment over one's head.
+"If a garment can be quickly removed when it catches fire, an injury will be far less severe or avoided altogether," they say.

 Storing water close to the fire pit should be standard practice for every camping activity because it makes it easy to drown flames and cool coals whenever you leave the campsite or going to bed.
-And, it can quickly douse flames should an accident occur.
+It can quickly douse flames should an accident occur.

 Keeping a safe distance will ensure loved ones keep away from injury.
-"We recommend that a campfire has at least a three-foot safety perimeter," Brad Wiggins, RN, of the University of Utah Burn Trauma Intensive Unit.
-"People, especially children, should stay three feet away from flames."
-Wiggins also says to place an adult in charge of enforcing that safety zone.
+A campfire has at least a three-foot safety perimeter.
+An adult should always be in charge of enforcing a safety zone.

-When an injury occurs, Matherly says to remember the four C's as important first-aid steps:
+When an injury occurs, remember the four C's as important first-aid steps:

 - Cool the affected area with cool water.
 Not ice cubes or ice water.